Dept. of Earth, Atmospheric and Planetary Sciences, MIT

 My current research sites include the shallow marine hydrothermal vents at Panarea, Sicily in Italy and the continental hydrothermal ecosystems at Yellowstone National Park.

 Hydrothermal systems are exciting to study, not only because they have been proposed as sites where prebiotic synthesis of organic compounds and development of the first metabolic pathways may have occurred.
 Studying these systems in present time and identifying microbial signatures that may be traced back in time (1) provides a powerful window into the early evolution of life and (2) can give hints on habitability and possible survival strategies for extant life on other planets.

 2009 Dr. rer.nat., MARUM/University of Bremen, Germany.

 2005 M.Sc. in Environmental and Marine Geosciences, University of Bremen, Germany.

 2002-2003 Graduate studies of Marine Sciences, Universidad de Las Palmas de Gran Canaria, Spain

 2000-2002 Undergraduate Studies (Vordiplom), Carl von Ossietzky University Oldenburg, Germany.

-2011-present Postdoctoral fellow (Feodor-Lynen Fellowship funded through the Alexander von Humboldt Society), MIT, Cambridge, MA, USA.
+2011-2013 Postdoctoral Fellow (Feodor-Lynen Fellowship funded through the Alexander von Humboldt Society), MIT, Cambridge, MA, USA.